joshspicer/joshspicer-com-new/_posts/2018-06-29-spotify-lambda-api.md

 `curl -H "Authorization: Basic <YOUR BASE-64'd APP TOKEN>" -d grant_type=authorization_code -d code=<YOUR ACCESS CODE> -d redirect_uri=<YOUR CALLBACK URL>
 https://accounts.spotify.com/api/token`

 You should now have a refresh token.
-We can use this python function to then receive a new access token.
-This function places the access token, as well as some metadata, into a database (more on that later).
+We can use this python function to then receive a new access token, given a refresh token and client information.
+This function places the newly fetched access token, as well as some metadata, into a database (more on that later).

 ```
 # Only called if the current accessToken is expired (on first visit after ~1hr)